E-Heerschap/VirtualHideoutVagrant/README.md

 * The provisioning process assumes four cores are available for the compilation of the linux kernel.
 This may be problematic for some pcs.
 This can be changed by changing the -jx parameter of the make command in the Vagrant file for making the linux kernel.
 Replace x with the number of cores to use. -j1 is implies no parallel building.

+* If a message occurs that the VM cannot be renamed and there is no VM in virtual box then the old VM folder will need to be manually deleted.
+Check where the virtualboxvm's are created and delete the folder "VirtualHideoutVM".

 ## Useful resources

 * https://www.vagrantup.com/docs/vagrantfile/ssh_settings.html